nikek/cerebral-website/content/api/07_connect.en.md

 )
 ```

-Or sometimes you are only interested in the immediate child paths.
-For example when you base your list of a map (object), you only want to rerender when keys are added/removed from the map:
+Or sometimes the component is only interested in the immediate children paths.
+For example when you base your list on a map (object), you only want to rerender when keys are added/removed from the map:

 ```js
 import React from 'react'